home-assistant/home-assistant.io/source/_components/fan.insteon_local.markdown

 ha_version: 0.48
 ---

-The `insteon_local` fan component lets you control your fan connected to an [Insteon Hub](http://www.insteon.com/insteon-hub/) with Home Assistant.
+The `insteon_local` fan component lets you control your fans connected to an [Insteon Hub](http://www.insteon.com/insteon-hub/) with Home Assistant.

-To get your insteon fans working with Home Assistant, follow the instructions for the general [Insteon local component](/components/insteon_local/).
-The fans will be automatically disovered and added to Home Assistant.
+To get your Insteon fans working with Home Assistant, follow the instructions for the general [Insteon local component](/components/insteon_local/).
+The fans will be automatically discovered and added to Home Assistant.
 The device names will be the Insteon address of the fans.